B-Hartley/blood_donor/README.md

 - Check for available appointment slots at donation centers
 - View detailed time slots for specific sessions
 - Book new appointments directly from Home Assistant
+- View and track your appointments in Home Assistant Calendar

 ## Installation